JamahaW/VART-Project/Code/VART-FirmWare-New/lib/PID-Regulator-Lib/src/pid/README.md

         // incorrect.
         doSomethingToSetOutput(output);

-        // This loop must run at the same speed as the PidSettings control loop being tuned while (micros() - microseconds < loopInterval) delayMicroseconds(1);
+        // This loop must run at the same delta_position as the PidSettings control loop being tuned while (micros() - microseconds < loopInterval) delayMicroseconds(1);
     }